 - Secondary Instrument

-For further classification details, I have explained each type of electrical measuring instruments in another article.
+For further classification details, I have explained each type of electrical measuring instrument in another article.

 Multimeters are a popular type of electrical measuring instrument.
 Like its name, it works like an ammeter, voltmeter, and ohmmeter to measure current, voltage, and resistance, respectively.

-The multimeter is available into two different forms, like-
+The multimeter is available in two different forms, like-

 - Analog type Multimeter

 In this advanced technology, both types of meters are needed as per requirement.

 A signal multimeter performs all standard analog and digital meters measurement units or functions for AC and DC.